 - 8Beauty benefits - Caffeine, when applied on the skin (via masks, cream, or treatments), helps to improve blood flow, reduce cellulite, inflammation, and puffiness.
 It also improves acne and signs of aging.
 It can also help with dark circles under your eyes.

 The amazing taste of coffee is a benefit, too.
 I am a coffee geek after all.
 To be honest, I do not write down my caffeine intake, I just wing it and listen to my body.
 How about you?
+Does coffee cause inflammation?
 Do you have the caffeine craze?
 How many cups of coffee do you drink per day?